Medication Guide App

 Implanted Venous Access Port

-An implanted venous access port is a device used to give treatments and to take blood.
+An implanted venous access port is a device used to give treatments and take blood.
 It may also be called a central venous access device (CVAD).
 The port is a small container that is placed under your skin, usually in your upper chest.
 A port can also be placed in your arm or abdomen.
-The container is attached to a catheter (tube) that enters a large vein.
+The port is attached to a catheter that enters a large vein.
+Your healthcare provider may show you or a family member how to give medicines or liquids through your port.
+A healthcare provider may also visit you at home to give you medicines or treatments.

 WHILE YOU ARE HERE: